-Firmware and language upgrades may be provided for the DAP-1520 in future.
+Firmware and language upgrades may be provided for the DAP-1610 in the future.
 You can check and upgrade your firmware and language pack on this page.
-To access this page, point to the Management drop down menu at the top of the page, and select Upgrade.
+To access this page, click the Management drop down menu at the top of the page, and select Upgrade.
 Click Save at any time to save the changes you have made on this page.